barryclark/jekyll-now/_posts/2017/2017-02-09-Ophidian-2360-Review.md

 <h2>Pieces</h2>

-While I've never seen or owned any Ophidian 2350 cards, I do have the Ophidian Wars deck.
+While I've never owned any Ophidian 2350 cards, I have seen some.
 Ophidian 2360 has completely overhauled the artwork and layout of the cards and they completely blow away the older sets.
 The card feel is comparable to other CCGs on the market.

 I was also sent a set of acrylic Rage Tokens for the game as well as the neoprene play mats.
 Both take the game to the next level.
 The tokens are translucent purple, thick, and expertly cut.
 The mats are gigantic, covered in game artwork, and have everything to you need to keep track of cards, victory points, and cheer.